"Perhaps the greatest joy is learning how to motivate yourself"

 Attend Classes Regularly

 Academically successful students attend class regularly and are on time.
 Not attending 2 hours of class, can set a student back 2 days or more of catching up.
 If they miss a session, they let the instructor, professor or teacher's assistant (TA) know why, and their reasons are legitimate and reasonable.
 They make sure they get all assignments they missed and understand what is covered in class.
+A missed class also means wasted money used for tuition.

 Pay Attention in Class